okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

 ---
 layout: blog_post
-title: "Spring Method Security with Spring PreAuthorize"
+title: "Method Security with Spring Security and PreAuthorize"
 author: moksamedia
 description: "In this tutorial, you'll secure a Spring Boot app with Spring Security and the PreAuthorize annotation."
 tags: [java, spring, spring boot, spring security, security]